Monday, March 28, 2016

 The movie sets the stage by opening with a scene in a Boston police station in 1976.
 The bishop is overheard telling a young mother with her children, that the priest will be taken out of the parish.
 Two police officers in station talk about what is happening and it is mentioned that the priest, Father Geoghan will never face an arraignment.
 When the lawyer arrives, he tells them to keep the press away from the station.

 Fast forward to July 2001.
 Marty Baron has just become editor of the Boston Globe and decides he wants to shift the paper towards investigative journalism that focuses on local stories.
-Spotlight is a four person investigative reporter team which reports to Ben Bradlee Jr. When Marty arrives, Spotlight is in the process of trolling for its next story.
+"Spotlight" is a four person investigative reporter team which reports to Ben Bradlee Jr. When Marty arrives, Spotlight is in the process of trolling for its next story.

 Around this time Globe columnist Eileen McNamara had just published another column on the Father John J. Geoghan case which she has been following since it broke in 1996.
 Geoghan was eventually defrocked and by 2001 he was facing criminal charges as well as 84 civil suits.
 McNamara questioned how the Catholic Church, specifically Cardinal Bernard Law of Boston could repeatedly place Geoghan in new parishes after he reportedly went on "sick leave" and not have known he was re-offending.
-While Baron wants the investigative team to pursue this and to apply to the sealed documents released the rest of the Spotlight team remains skeptical until they begin researching.
+While Baron wants the investigative team to pursue this and to apply for the sealed documents to be released, the rest of the Spotlight team remains skeptical until they begin researching.

 Walter Robinson, the lead editor on the team advises that they start with the Father Porter case in which dozens of kids were molested in Fall River ten years earlier.
-Eric Macleish represented the victims in this case and when they talk to him he warns them to be discreet so that Cardinal Law does not learn of the investigation.
-Walter and Sacha Pfieffer also a Spotlight reporter meet with Macleish and he informs them that the cases are difficult to represent because the statue of limitations on abuse is three years and is complicated by the fact that many victims do not come forward until they are adults.
+Eric MacLeish represented the victims in this case and when they talk to him he warns them to be discreet so that Cardinal Law does not learn of the investigation.
+Walter Robinson and Sacha Pfieffer, also Spotlight reporters, meet with MacLeish and he informs them that the cases are difficult to represent because the statue of limitations on abuse is three years and is complicated by the fact that many victims do not come forward until they are adults.
 Most of the victims were kids from tough neighbourhoods.
-Macleish tells Walter and Sacha that he believes Mitch Garabedian who is representing the victims in the Geoghan case has nothing on Cardinal Law and that he is bluffing in order to obtain a bigger settlement.
+MacLeish tells Walter and Sacha that he believes Mitch Garabedian, who is representing the victims in the Geoghan case has nothing on Cardinal Law and that he is bluffing in order to obtain a bigger settlement.
+Mike Rezendes reaches out to Mitch Garabedian, the eccentric lawyer for the Geoghan victims, in the hopes of speaking with some of the victims.
+Garabedian is reluctant at first but later agrees.

-After having clips and other material pulled from the Globe's archives, they come across Phil Saviano who is a victims advocate who has formed a group called SNAP - Survivors Network of those Abused by Priests.
+After having clips and other material pulled from the Globe's archives, they come across Phil Saviano who is a victims advocate and who has formed a group called SNAP - Survivors Network of those Abused by Priests.
 Sacha is requested to track him down.
 The Globe archives also reveal that another priest, Liam Barrett molested kids in Philadelphia, was transferred to Boston, reoffended and was moved again.
 His case was settled in 1977.
 This leads Robinson and the team to believe that there might be a pattern involved in the abuse.

-When the reporters talk to Saviano he tells them the abuse is not about being gay that it's about priests raping boys and girls.
+When the reporters talk to Saviano he tells them the abuse is not about being gay but that it's about priests raping boys and girls.
 Saviano reveals that he was preyed upon by Father David Holley of Worcester and that most of the victims were poor kids who feel special when a priest shows them attention.
 Saviano shocks the team by telling them that he believes the extent of the abuse is widespread, encompassing all of America and the world right up to the Vatican.
 He knows of thirteen priests in Boston alone who are abusing children.
 Saviano also directs them to talk to Richard Sipe, an ex-priest who worked in the one of the church's treatment centers and who has studied priest-abusers.

 Both Mike Rezendes and Sacha Pfieffer interview victims who explain how they were targeted and what kind of abuse they suffered.
-They also learn that Eric Macleish represented a number of these victims and obtained settlements for them.
-After learning this Walter now wants to expand the investigation and goes to Ben for permission to do so.
+They also learn that Eric MacLeish represented a number of these victims and obtained settlements for them.
+After learning this, Walter now wants to expand the investigation and goes to Ben for permission to do so.

 Meanwhile Mike interviews Sipe extensively.
 He tells him the church wants people to believe these are isolated cases but they are part of a larger recognizable phenomena which he believes relates to the church's requirement of priestly celibacy.
 As the team goes deeper into the investigation they make startling discoveries about how the church is dealing with the priest-abusers, the families of the victims and run headlong into the enormous influence the Catholic church has in Boston.
 Undeterred, Spotlight eventually publishes its expose in early 2002.
 It is a bombshell that rocks Boston.